The aim of brand purpose is to change the world for the better (most of the time).

-And with the spotlight firmly on a number of sectors to be accountable for their actions, the challenge becomes finding the ‘right’ purpose; one that’s genuine, gets people on side, but also makes commercial sense.
+The challenge becomes finding the right purpose; one that’s genuine, gets people on your side, but also makes commercial sense.

-Here, we cut through the noise surrounding the consumer-led phenomenon that is brand purpose, outlining how consumer insights help brands shape it, and maximize its impact.
+Here, we cut through the noise surrounding the consumer-led phenomenon that is brand purpose, outlining how consumer insights help shape, and maximize its impact.

 The difference between brand purpose and CSR

-On the surface, brand purpose may seem like just a new term for CSR, but the two are distinct in two key ways.
+On the surface, brand purpose may seem like just a new term for corporate social responsibility (CSR), but there are two key differences:

-Although many brands today shout about their desire to ‘do good’, purpose is not exclusively about social or environmental initiatives, though they’re undoubtedly the most powerful and commonly seen examples.
+Although many brands are making strides to be intentional about their desire to do good, purpose is not exclusively about social or environmental initiatives, even though they’re undoubtedly the most powerful and commonly-seen examples.

 It’s more about the fundamental essence of the business and where it’s heading.

-CSR often runs in parallel to the business, has allocated budget and (in its worst form) exists only to offset a company’s negative impact.
-Purpose, however, doesn’t come from the marketing department alone, it’s visible in all elements of the business, from promotional material to operations.
+CSR often runs parallel to the business, has an allocated budget, and (in its worst form) exists only to offset a company’s negative impact.
+Purpose doesn’t come from the marketing department alone.
+It’s visible in all elements of the business, from promotional material to operations.

-Put simply, where CSR is a commercial objective, purpose is branding and culture objective.
+Put simply, where CSR is a commercial objective, purpose is a branding and culture objective.

-Brand purpose has become a key talking point recently, so although CSR initiatives are becoming a top priority among established brands, building purpose into your business requires no small measure of strategic and analytical thinking.
+Brand purpose has become a key talking point recently, so although CSR initiatives are becoming a top priority among established brands, building purpose into your business requires no small measure of brand strategy and analytical thinking.

-It’s harder to add purpose to brands with established brands with legacy baggage, putting them at a disadvantage to younger brands.
+It’s much harder to add strong brand purpose to older, established brands with legacy baggage.

-But for young brands that structure their whole business models around strong principles, they turn what is a challenge for larger brands into an opportunity to drive consumer engagement and eventually sales.
+But for young brands that structure their whole business models around strong principles, they turn what could be a challenge for larger brands into an opportunity to improve customer experience, drive consumer engagement, and eventually bank more sales.

 Purpose drives engagement